SecretTalk-MVP/IlgarMamedov/project/PROJECT_INDEX.md

 2. New modules are created only after checking for duplicates.
 3. AI functionality belongs only to the `ai/` module.
 4. Project architecture is documented before implementation.
+5. Every module owns its own domain.
+Shared functionality belongs to services only if it is not owned by another module.

 ---